 LinkedIn profile review

-Paying for a professional LinkedIn profile review – to make sure your profile stands out to potential hirers, achievements are listed in the correct order, and the right keywords are used and your content is primed for recruiter searchers.
+Paying for a professional LinkedIn profile review – to make sure your profile stands out to potential hirers, achievements are listed in the correct order, the right keywords are used, and your content is primed for recruiter searches.

 LinkedIn Premium

 LinkedIn is an essential tool for professionals.
-You may decide to upgrade to the Premium version which will give you an edge, such as InMail, which allows you to message any LinkedIn members, access to job insights and ‘Learning’ courses.
+You can upgrade to the Premium version, which gives you an edge, including InMail, which lets you message any LinkedIn member, as well as access to job insights and ‘Learning’ courses.

 Professional CV review